felix727144/CMDComTool/README.md

 # CMDComTool
-A command line version of COMTool
+A shell version of COMTool